 PMC National MDCAT 2022

 The NMDCAT stands for the National Medical and Dental College Admission Test.
-This year, it will be conducted electronically.
+This year will be conducted by PMC through the provincial public admitting universities in all the provinces and ICT on one day at the same time.
 For admission to Medical and Dental colleges all over Pakistan, it is held after the F.Sc (Pre-medical)/A-Level examinations.

 PMDC (Pakistan Medical & Dental Council) was the previous name of the NMDCAT test.
 The Pakistan Medical Council – also known as the PMC – regulates the official registration of medical professionals within Pakistan.